dra11y/good_job_engine/README.md

 The GoodJobEngine version is intended to mirror the current GoodJob release version it is compatible with.

+## Changes

+- April 3, 2022: Pull in code from good_job/engine 2.11.3 and make work with ActiveRecord::Encryption by casting `serialized_params` to `jsonb` in `BaseFilter` query.

 ## Installation

 Add this line to your application's Gemfile: